 Causes and Symptoms of Shin Splints

-  Shin splints, known medically as medial tibial stress syndrome, are caused by overuse, meaning that you may have

-  increased running or another physical activity significantly over a short time period.
-Other people who frequently

-  experience shin splints include dancers and military trainees.
-People working from home who now have more time to

-  exercise also are experiencing shin splints due to a rapid increase in physical activity, says Dr. Jason L. Koh,

-  chairman of the department of orthopedic surgery, director of the NorthShore Orthopaedic Institute with the NorthShore

-  University HealthSystem and clinical professor with the University of Chicago Pritzker School of Medicine in Chicago.
+Shin splints, known medically as Medial Tibial Stress Syndrome (MTSS), are caused by overuse, meaning that you may have increased running or other physical activity significantly over a short time period.
+Other people who frequently experience shin splints include dancers and military trainees.
+People working from home who now have more time to exercise also are experiencing shin splints due to a rapid increase in physical activity, says Dr. Jason L. Koh, chairman of the department of orthopedic surgery, director of the NorthShore Orthopaedic Institute with the NorthShore University HealthSystem and clinical professor with the University of Chicago Pritzker School of Medicine in Chicago.

-  When you have shin splints, inflammation occurs around the muscles, bone tissue and tendons (flexible tissue connecting

-  muscles to bone) around the front of the tibia bone.
-“The constant pulling from exercise creates the inflammation and

-  pain you feel with medial tibial stress syndrome,” says Dr. Raymond Tohme, a physiotherapist and osteopath with Centre

-  Rehab Algotech in Montreal, Quebec.
+When you have shin splints, inflammation occurs around the muscles, bone tissue and tendons (flexible tissue connecting muscles to bone) around the front of the tibia bone.
+“The constant pulling from exercise creates the inflammation and pain you feel with medial tibial stress syndrome,” says Dr. Raymond Tohme, a physiotherapist and osteopath with Centre Rehab Algotech in Montreal, Quebec.

 The most common symptom of shin splints is pain or tenderness on the inside of your shin bone during exercise.
 The pain usually occurs in both legs, says Atlanta-based physical therapist and orthopedic clinical specialist Tyler Tredway.
 However, if it gets bad enough, you also may feel pain when you’re not doing any major exercise, Koh says.

 Diagnosing Shin Splints